-- Mix besan with 2/3 cup of water until batter is smooth and thick.
+- Add water slowly to the besan to make a smooth and thick batter.
 Whip the besan batter two to three minutes in a circular motion using a spoon, until light and fluffy.

 - Fry the pakoras in ½ inch of oil in a flat frying pan over medium heat.
 (Don’t use enough oil to cover the pakoras; they will be softer and fluffier if fried in shallow oil.